 There are two main types of gateways: hosted and integrated.

 Consider this example: a potential customer spends time browsing the products on your website, which you’ve carefully designed to run smoothly and reflect your brand.
-When he’s ready to check out, he is suddenly and unexpectedly rerouted to the gateway host’s website to finish processing his payment.
-Suppose your customer thinks that the gateway site is slower, less secure, or even less visually appealing than your own familiar website.
-In that case, he might just reconsider his purchase and abandon his cart.
+When they are ready to check out, they are unexpectedly rerouted to the gateway host’s website to finish processing the payment.
+If the gateway site is slower, less secure, or even less visually appealing than your own familiar website, that shopper might just reconsider the purchase and abandon the cart or checkout.